 Ready, Set, FIRE!
-The war for tech talent is in full swing and there are no signs of it slowing down anytime soon.
+The war over hiring top talent is in full swing and there are no signs of it slowing down anytime soon.
 Data from the U.S. Bureau of Labor Statistics indicates that 1.3 million Information Technology jobs will have to be filled by 2022.
 Talk about opportunity tech!
 Millennials and Generation Z, are you listening?
 Do you hear what we hear?
 Cha-ching!

 According to data from the U.S. Bureau of Labor Statistics, in just three short years, there will be 1 million more Information Technology jobs than computer science students in the United States by 2020.
 Yes, you heard that right, ONE MILLION!
 This is outstanding for the United States economic development and the technology sector but companies will need to change up their plan of attack or risk their profitability and competitiveness.